-You will have access to specialised career services through the Careers and Employability Office, who are committed to helping you achieve your career aspirations.
+You will have access to specialised career services through the Business School's Careers and Employability Office, who are committed to helping you achieve your career aspirations.
 They can help you plan your career, develop your career decision-making skills, tailor your resume and job applications, engage in experiential recruitment activities such as mock interviews and assessment centres, and connect you with top graduate recruiters and corporate partners.

 By studying one of our postgraduate programs in human resource management and industrial relations, you will graduate as a strategic, ethically aware, and evidence-based practitioner in the field of human resources and employment relations.

 The strength of our human resource management and industrial relations degree is due to the quality of our teaching staff.

 From contributing to government advisory boards relating to parental leave, discrimination and gender equity in the workplace, to collaborating with business on issues around employee health and wellbeing at work, and projects exploring culturally diverse leader and the multicultural workforce landscape, you will learn from academics who are leading professionals.